davidjohnbaker1/teachingExamples/data_science/hypothesis_testing/README.md

 ### Scientific Method

 * Point out typical diagram and explain what people probably heard in school
-* Think, background, experiemnt, try again, progress
+* Think, background, experiment, try again, progress
-* Yes, this is general framework, but don't be decieved!
+* Yes, this is general framework, but don't be deceived!
 * See entire history of science to see that we mostly don't know what we are doing
 	- Slide shows KUHN and Structure of Scientific Revolutions
 	- AKA guy who gave us terms like "normal science" and "paradigm shift"